dora

 Cyberthreat intelligence and information sharing

-DORA allows financial entities to set up arrangements amongst themselves in order to exchange cyberthreat information, in line with the existing TIBER-EU framework.
+DORA allows financial entities to set up arrangements amongst themselves in order to exchange cyberthreat information.
 The supervisory authority will provide relevant anonymised information and intelligence on cyberthreats to financial entities.
 As such, financial entities should implement mechanisms to review and take action on the information shared by the authorities.

 How can PwC assist your organisation?